 It turns out that scientific research and experimentation now confirm much of what Judaism has been doing and saying all along.
 Consider the striking example of the Jewish value and spiritual practice of gratitude.
-Judaism, of course, places considerable importance upon our regularly giving thanks and expressing appreciation.
+Judaism, of course, places considerable importance upon regularly giving thanks and expressing appreciation.
 The Talmud advises us to say 100 blessings a day.
-The vast array of brachot (blessings) for food, beauty in nature, and the joys of life all are meant to cultivate our gratitude to God, deepening our awareness and appreciation of the many blessings that life offers us.
+The vast array of brachot (blessings) for food, beauty in nature, and the joys of life all are meant to cultivate our gratitude, deepening our awareness and appreciation of the many blessings that life offers us.

 Now enter the current psychological research on gratitude.
 Dozens of studies have been conducted and several positive interventions created by positive psychology researchers and practitioners to build one’s sense of gratitude.
 Why?
 For starters, because scientific studies show that a daily practice of gratitude can increase happiness and decrease depression for up to six months.

 Gratitude is just one of 24 character strengths categorized, measured, and analyzed in the landmark volume, Character Strengths and Virtues: A Handbook and Classification, by Drs.
 Christopher Peterson and Martin Seligman, published in 2004.
-If you have the temerity to pop open this 800-page book – a veritable bible of positive psychology – you soon will realize that most, if not all, of the two dozen strengths explored are deeply embedded within Jewish life and sacred texts.
+If you have the temerity to pop open this 800-page book – a veritable bible of positive psychology – you soon will realize that most, if not all, of the two dozen strengths explored are deeply entwined with Jewish life and sacred texts.

 Classes connecting positive psychology and Judaism are now being taught.
 Tal Ben-Shahar, best-selling author and former Harvard University lecturer whose positive psychology course at Harvard became the most well-attended in the school’s history, was enlisted to teach such a course called “Habits of Happiness: Positive Psychology and Judaism” at Jerusalem U, an online Jewish and Israel learning center for teenagers, college students, and adults.